 DR. CASILDE A. ISABELLI,

-At UNR she has taught and/or currently teaches: Teaching
+has taught and/or currently teaches: Teaching of Foreign

 She was the Director of the Basic Spanish Language Program 2000-2014.
 In addition to teaching at UNR, she has taught at the University of Iowa, the University of Minnesota, UIUC, the Universitat de Barcelona, and as a visiting Associate Professor at Sonoma State University.
 Finally, she has put theory to practice by writing Spanish textbooks for the university level.
 She is a new co-author for the 9th edition of McGraw-Hill’s Beginning Spanish textbook Puntos de Partida and is currently writing a second year textbook with John Wiley & Sons Publishing.